 The ESDM involves intensive teaching in play-based sessions.
 It uses a curriculum that has strong focus on building interactions and relationship in everyday routines.
 The ESDM uses the teaching principles of Applied Behaviour Analysis.
 These principles have been researched and are the best way to teach children with autism.

 It draws upon several different but approaches, including the original Denver model (Rogers et al 1986), Rogers and Pennington’s model of autism as a disorder of autism.
 Over 30 years of research has gone in to this ground breaking intervention program. you can find out more about the principles of the ESDM here.

-The lack of imitation in autism prevents children from may things including:
+The lack of play in autism prevents children from many things including:

 The Early Start Denver Model (ESDM) has four levels that follow general development for children.
 However, it focuses on the areas that challenge young children with autism.

-Imitation skills are some of the earliest developing skills in a child’s life.
-It is also one of the earliest areas of intervention for children with autism.
-In the ESDM we look at the very early aspects of imitation to ensure that each child has the best foundation of imitation.
-The ESDM looks at:
+In the ESDM we look at all aspects of play to ensure that each child has the best foundation of imitation.
+The ESDM play skills look at: